javl/speculative-communication/README.md

 ## Setting up the Arduino IDE
-# Add the Wemos D1 mini to the list of available devices
+### Add the Wemos D1 mini to the list of available devices
 In order to be able to program your `Wemos D1 Mini` you need to add the board to the Arduino IDE:

 1. Open the Arduino IDE.
 2. Go to `File` > `Preferences`
 3. Locate the textfield labeled `Additional boards manager URLs` at the bottom of the preferences window
 4. If the field is empty, simply enter the following value: `http://arduino.esp8266.com/stable/package_esp8266com_index.json`
-5. If the field already has an URL in it (maybe you added a different device in the past) just put a comma `,` at the end of the existing value, and paste the above URL after it.
+5. If the field already has a URL in it (maybe you added a different device in the past) just put a comma `,` at the end of the existing value, and paste the above URL after it.
 6. Click OK to save the change and close the preferences window.
-7. In the menu click `tools` > `board` > `board manager` and search for `esp8266`.
-Press install.
+7. Open the Board Manager (`tools` > `board` > `board manager`) and search for `esp8266`.
+Click install.
 8. When Arduino is done installing the files you can select the right device to use: `tools` > `board` > `ESP8266` > `Lolin (Wemos) D1 R2 & mini`
-9. Make sure you also select the right port.
+9. To be able to upload make sure you select the right port.
 When in doubt, just unplug the board, check the list of port options, then plug the board back in and note which new port appeared.

 ### Install the Arduino LoRaWAN library
 1. Find and install "MCCI LoRaWAN LMIC Library" from the library manager.